def-gthill/kenpali/kenpali-core.md

 ### where|where

-Filters a sequence, keeping only elements that satisfy a condition.
+Filters a collection, keeping only elements that satisfy a condition.

 Parameters:

-- `sequence` (_Sequence_): The sequence to filter.
+- `collection` (_Collection_): The collection to filter.
 - `condition` (_Function_): A function that returns `true` for elements to keep.

 Returns: